 The embryos are taken out from the freezer (where they are stored at -196 degrees Celsius) by an embryologist and warmed to normal body temperature.
 The entire frozen embryo thawing process is over within two to three seconds.
 The quick thawing eliminates the risk of ice formation in the embryo’s cells during the warming process.

 Next up, the test tube baby center’s embryologist withdraws the cryoprotectant from the embryos and replaces it with the water that was taken out during the freezing process.
 This is achieved by incubating the embryos in reducing concentrations of the cryoprotectant while simultaneously increasing the concentrations of water.
-Over a 20 minute period, the embryos are introduced through various solutions before the cryoprotectant is completely withdrawn and replaced by water.
+Over a 20 minute period, the embryos are introduced through various solutions.
+It is done before the cryoprotectant is completely withdrawn and replaced by water.
 After being taken out of the freezer, the embryos can be readied for transfer within 40 minutes.

 In the top 10 IVF centers in India, embryo thawing ranks among the most sought-after post procedures and with further advancements in the field its popularity is set to grow by leaps and bounds in the near future.